Definition of

 How it is promoted

-It should be noted that the concept of peace can be analysed in various ways.
-People often speak of negative peace (the absence of war or direct violence) and positive peace (through justice, equality, etc.).
+It cannot fail to be mentioned that the concept of peace can be analyzed in various ways.
+We usually talk about a negative peace (the absence of war or direct violence) and a positive peace (through justice, equality, etc.).
 The culture of peace implies the promotion of a positive peace where common interests are promoted and where there is a commitment to respect for all people and social groups.
-This means that peace is not taken as the absence of conflict, but rather as the existence of justice and equality, since conflicts cannot be avoided in social relations but can be resolved without leading to an outbreak of violence.
+This means that peace is not taken as the lack of conflict, but as the existence of justice and equality, since conflicts cannot be avoided in social relations but they can be resolved without leading to a violent outbreak.

 Global ethics